Rangers vs. Rockies Player Props Betting Odds

 Semien Stats

-- Semien has nine doubles, a triple, seven home runs, 23 walks and 35 RBI (51 total hits).
-He's also swiped seven bases.
+- Semien has nine doubles, a triple, seven home runs, 23 walks and 35 RBI (52 total hits).
+He has stolen seven bases.

-- Semien has hit safely in eight straight games.
-During his last 10 outings he is hitting .317 with a triple, two home runs, three walks and seven RBI.
+- Semien has picked up at least one hit in nine straight games.
+During his last 10 games he is batting .286 with a triple, two home runs, three walks and seven RBI.

 Semien Recent Games